KMartin0013/Slepian_ocean_add-on/README.md

 <a href="http://dx.doi.org/10.1073/pnas.1206785109">doi:10.1073/pnas.1206785109</a>

 Zhongtian, Ma, Hok Sum Fok, Robert Tenzer, Jianli Chen.
-A Novel Slepian Approach for Determining Mass-term Sea Level from GRACE over the South China Sea.
+A Novel Slepian Approach for Determining Mass-term Sea Level from GRACE over the South China Sea. <i>Int.
+J. Appl.
+Earth.
+Obs.
+Geoinf.<i>

 ## Usage of this package
 1. Download the required software (or codes) and this codes as mentioned above.